Skip to main content

 Enclomiphene as a Feedback Modulator

 Enclomiphene citrate functions at a higher regulatory level.
 As the trans-isomer of clomiphene citrate, it is a potent estrogen receptor antagonist with minimal agonistic activity.
 Its primary action is to disinhibit the HPG axis.
-By binding to estrogen receptors in the hypothalamus and pituitary, it blocks the signal from circulating estradiol.
+By binding to estrogen receptors in the hypothalamus and pituitary, it blocks the negative feedback signal from circulating estradiol.

 This is interpreted by the central nervous system as a low-estrogen state, prompting the hypothalamus to increase the amplitude and frequency of GnRH pulses.
 The pituitary, in turn, responds with heightened LH and FSH secretion.
 This mechanism effectively turns up the gain on the body’s own testosterone production system.